jean-zay-users/jean-zay-doc/docs/index.md

 ## Content

 - [Access procedure](./access-procedure.md).
-The access procedure for Jean Zay will take roughly 3 weeks (add 1-2 monts on top of that if you are not French for background security checks).
+The access procedure for Jean Zay will take roughly 3 weeks (add 1-2 months on top of that if you are not French for background security checks).
 It does seem long but it is definitely worth it.
 - [Tips and tricks](./tips-and-tricks.md)
 - [Limitations](./limitations.md)
 - Example scripts: [PyTorch examples](./examples/pytorch), [Tensorflow